Assessment

 Try This

-• How did they check the reliability and validity of their survey?
+• Was the reliability and validity of the survey checked?

 • What was changed at the school as a result of the survey?